 Most Fortran-based software E-CAM sees in practice is implemented in Fortran 95 and there appears to be little awareness of the parallel features of the latest Fortran standards.
 E-CAM has considered organising a workshop that addresses this lack of awareness (similar to the "Software Engineering and Parallel Programming in Modern Fortran" held at the Cranfield University), though initial demand for such an initiative has not been strong within the community.
-PRACE do off similar courses, such as Advanced Fortran Programming at E-CAM partner CSC, and we currently direct interested parties to these courses.
+PRACE do offer similar courses, such as Advanced Fortran Programming at E-CAM partner CSC, and we currently direct interested parties to these courses.

-It should be noted that this may be due to the fact that compiler support for the latest Fortran standards is limited.
-This is most likely due to the fact that Fortran is not widely used outside of the scientific research (limiting its commercial scope).
+It should be noted that low awareness of modern features may be due to the fact that compiler support for the latest Fortran standards is limited.
+This is most likely due to the fact that Fortran is not widely used outside of the scientific research (limiting its commercial scope), however this will hopefully change with the LLVM Flang Fortran compiler which uses Fortran 2018 as it's reference for implementation.